DareenAtta/Data-Science-Projects/README.md

 2- [Prediction Analysis on Stroke](https://github.com/DareenAtta/Data-Science-Projects/blob/main/Stroke_Prediction_on_Stroke_.ipynb)

-The objective of the project , interactive dashboard Visualizing data exploration and determine incidence trend of stroke disease based on various patient characteristic.
+The objective of the project , interactive dashboard Visualizing data exploration, data analysis  and determine incidence trend of stroke disease based on various patient characteristic.